Avianca Flight 203: Aftermath

 An investigation determined that plastic explosives were used to destroy the plane.
-Drug king Pablo Escobar, of the Medellín drug cartel, planned the bombing in the lead-up to the 1990 elections, hoping the bomb plot would kill presidential candidate César Gaviria Trujillo.
+Drug king Pablo Escobar, of the Medellín drug cartel, planned the bombing in the lead-up to the 1990 elections, hoping the bomb plot would kill presidential candidate César Gaviria.
 One account states that two unidentified men dressed in suits who worked for Escobar carried the bomb on board.
 The men sat in seats 18A and 18K, located above the main fuel tank.
 At the last moment, one of the men left the aircraft, while his partner stayed on board and was killed in the bombing.
-A young Colombian man named Alberto Prieto was duped into staying on the flight and activating the bomb once the aircraft had become airborne thus unknowingly killing himself; he had been told the device was just a recorder he had to turn on to record the conversation of a nearby couple of passengers; because of this, the man had been nicknamed "El Suizo", or "The Swiss", in reference to his role as a "suicide" bomber.

-Gaviria was not on the aircraft, despite Escobar's expectations, and went on to become President of Colombia.
-Two Americans were among the dead, prompting the Bush Administration to begin Intelligence Support Activity operations to find Escobar.
+A young Colombian man named Alberto Prieto was duped into staying on the flight and activating the bomb once the aircraft had become airborne, thus unknowingly killing himself; he had been told the device was just a recorder he had to turn on to record the conversation of a nearby couple of passengers; because of this, the man had been nicknamed "El Suizo", or "The Swiss", in reference to his role as a "suicide" bomber.
+Gaviria was not on the aircraft, despite Escobar's expectations, and went on to be elected president.
+Two Americans were among the dead, prompting the Bush administration to begin Intelligence Support Activity operations to find Escobar.

 Nine days after the bombing of the plane, the DAS Building bombing, presumably also ordered by the Medellín Cartel, killed 63 people in Bogotá.

 Dandeny Muñoz Mosquera, the chief assassin for the Medellín Cartel, was convicted in 1994 in United States District Court of having been involved in the bombing and various other crimes, and was sentenced to 10 consecutive life sentences.

-Avianca has not retired the flight number.
-Avianca 203 is, as of 2022, a flight from Orlando to Medellin.